spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-replacing-a-default-data-importer-with-the-queue-data-importer.md

 ## Prerequisites

 You should have data in the `PRODUCT_ABSTRACT_QUEUE`.
-See [Importing data with the queue data importer](/docs/scos/dev/data-import/{{site.version}}/importing-data-with-the-queue-data-importer.html#exporting-data-from-csv-to-queue) for details on how to import data into the queue.
+For details about how to import data into the queue, see [Importing data with the queue data importer](/docs/scos/dev/data-import/{{site.version}}/importing-data-with-the-queue-data-importer.html#exporting-data-from-csv-to-queue)

 ## 1. Configuration

 Configure `DataImportConfig` and add a constant to it.
 You can add a new constant and a public method to  `Pyz\Zed\DataImport\DataImportConfig`.

-The method should call `Spryker\Zed\DataImport::buildQueueDataImporterConfiguration()`, passing three arguments:
+The method must call `Spryker\Zed\DataImport::buildQueueDataImporterConfiguration()`, passing three arguments:

 * Import type
 * Queue consumer options